| | | | | Conceptual

 own stories?
 From their own stories, what are the main characters and the

+setting?
 6. Lead teachers show samples of

 their own sketchbooks to show how they recorded their own stories and life